SAP/luigi/docs/luigi-client-api.md

 #### getItem

-Retrieve an item for a specific key.
+Retrieves an item for a specific key.

 ##### Parameters